taltechnlp/est-asr-ui/README.md

 > Note: the `@next` is temporary

+Create a .env file into the root folder.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: